sugeng-riyanto/Exploring-CSV-Operations-Using-Streamlit/README.md

 1. Enter the column name (case-sensitive) to calculate the sum of its integer values.
 2. If the column contains non-numeric data, an error message will be displayed.

-### Create and Download a New CSV File
+### Create, Customize, and Download a New CSV File

-1. Enter values for **Name**, **Class**, and **City** in the input fields.
-2. Click "Add Row" to add the entered data to a table.
+1. **Add/Remove Columns**:
+   - Enter a column name and click "Add Column" to include it in the structure.
+   - Use the dropdown menu to select and remove existing columns.
+2. **Add Data Rows**:
+   - Input data for each column dynamically based on the current column structure.
+   - Ensure all fields are filled before adding a row.
+3. **Download CSV**:
-3. Once all rows are added, click "Download CSV" to save the file locally.
+   - Once all rows are added, click "Download CSV" to save the customized file locally.

 ## Example Scenarios

 - **Scenario 1**: Upload a dataset like `players_20.csv` to view its content.
 - **Scenario 2**: Calculate the sum of a numeric column like "Wage".
-- **Scenario 3**: Add student information interactively and generate a new CSV file.
+- **Scenario 3**: Add custom columns and rows interactively to create a new dataset.

 ## Project Files